EuanHoll/chrome-dinosaur-neat-trainer/README.md

 ## Outputs

 The program will always output the "winner" or best of a batch.
 This will be writen to the `winner_path`.
 The high_score of the last generation will also be written to `rsrc/high_score.txt`.

+## License

+This project is released under the Creative Commons Attribution-NonCommercial (CC BY-NC) license.
+No commercial use is allowed.
+You can find more information about this license at the following link: https://creativecommons.org/licenses/by-nc/4.0/